TIBCOSoftware/snappydata/docs/deployment.md

 <a id="embeddedmode"></a>
 ## Embedded SnappyData Store Mode
-In this mode, the Spark computations and in-memory data store run collocated in the same JVM.
+In this mode, the Spark computations and in-memory data store run colocated in the same JVM.
 This is our out of the box configuration and suitable for most SnappyData real-time production environments.
 You launch SnappyData servers to bootstrap any data from disk, replicas or from external data sources.
 Spark executors are dynamically launched when the first Spark Job arrives.

 Some of the advantages of this mode are: